 The Community Infrastructure Levy (CIL) is a piece of legislation adopted by most UK councils affecting developments since 1st April 2016.
 It is an additional charge that applies to new-build homes, new floors in barn conversions and home extensions over 100m2.
 You can apply for self-build exemption.

-The Community Infrastructure Levy (CIL) is a charge that local authorities in England and Wales can choose to place on new developments, usually those with over 100m2 of floorspace, or that create one or more new dwellings.
+The Community Infrastructure Levy (CIL) is a charge that local authorities in England and Wales can choose to place on new developments, with over 100m2 of new floorspace, or that create one or more new dwellings.

 The CIL regulations can be complex.
-However, it is important to consider how it may affect you if intending to convert an existing barn or build/extend a new residential property in the future.
+However, it is important to consider how it may affect you if intending to convert an existing barn, build a new home or extend your home in the future.

 The good news is that changes of use, such as the conversion of a barn into a dwelling, do not usually attract the CIL for two reasons.
 Firstly, a barn conversion does not usually involve creating 100m2 or more of new floorspace.
 Secondly, floorspace that has been in legal use for a continuous period of at least six months within the 12 months preceding the granting of planning permission is disregarded when calculating CIL (See Section 40 of the Community Infrastructure Levy Regulations).

 But, you might be liable for CIL if your barn conversion involves creating additional new-build floorspace (e.g a mezzanine or extension to the barn).
 Here the levy would only apply to the additional floor area, not the total building area.

 I am planning a self-build or house extension…

 A government initiative to stimulate the self-build market means that a development can also be exempt from the CIL if it is a self-build/extension project.

 There are three types of self-build exemptions; for a whole property, for a residential annexe and for a residential extension.